 Another option is shifting to another type of meat like beef short ribs.

-This food has slightly more calories and has more total fat than its pork counterpart, but you get significantly more meat along each rib bone.
+This food has slightly more calories and fat than its pork counterpart.
+But, you get much more meat along each rib bone.

 Related Articles: